 So what do you think is the #1 diet killer or the most damaging to keeping you on track for your diet plan?
-You might be surprised or not to find out the number one diet killer that will sabotage your diet.
+You might be surprised to find out the number one diet killer that will sabotage your diet.

-A recent study from Tufts University suggested that there is one tip you should follow to successfully lose weight.
+A recent study from Tufts University suggested that there is one tip you should follow to successfully lose weight so read on.

 You meal prep, eat healthy for lunch at work, and portion control your dinners – you’re incredibly disciplined when it comes to eating right to lose weight but that’s all thrown out the window when you’re with friends.
 Yep, eating out does you in.

 New research is warning that the temptation to overeat is stronger when you’re in social settings.
 University of Pennsylvania doctors say eating out with your friends and family may be the greatest sabotage when it comes to healthy eating.

 They came to that conclusion after working with 150 people – 90 per cent were women – over the course of a year.
 Using smartphones and a custom-made app, the study participants shed light on what they were eating and how they were feeling when they made their choices.

 A temptation, in the study’s eyes, was defined as eating food or an amount of food that didn’t align with a weight loss eating plan.
 That meant binge-eating French fries or gorging on candy at the office.